 For additional technical details and limitations of the program please refer to the Buy-in program details page.

-Starting with the 2013 Buy-in program, a storage offering is also available.
+Storage is also available under the Buy-in program.
 Similar to compute nodes, storage is offered as a capital equipment acquisition.
 Storage may be purchased in 5 TB increments with a minimum base purchase of 10 TB.
 The storage is integrated into the larger project file storage system attached to the cluster with the specific amount of space purchased dedicated to the owner’s project.
 As with compute nodes, storage is considered a one-time capital equipment purchase with a five (5) year life-time.
-Please see 2013/2014 Buy-in Storage Offerings for more details and pricing. (a BU faculty or staff login is required to access this page).
+Please see 2014/2015 Buy-in Storage Offerings for more details and pricing. (a BU faculty or staff login is required to access this page).
 Unlike compute nodes, we will aggregate storage requests until we have enough participation to buy a full storage module, currently 168TB.
 However, once you place an order, we will loan you storage, on a best effort basis, up to the amount of your purchase until we are able to fulfill your order.
 Storage purchased under the Buy-in Program can be added to your project storage spaces as either non-backed-up or STASH storage.

 All equipment purchased under this program which is charged to a sponsored project must be allowable, reasonable, and allocable.
 If the equipment is to be used for multiple sponsored projects and/or for non-sponsored research, an appropriate allocation of costs must be made among the funding sources, including departmental funds.